 Lower limit frequency - selects the lower limit of frequency band, in which the signal is measured.
 Lower values enable slower signals to be measured, whereas higher values reduce low frequency noise and shorten transient states after sensor (dis)connection.

-Value 0 (DC coupling), if available, should be used with care, as electrode offset, amplifier input offset and similar DC voltages are not removed for such a setting and could saturate the amplifier.
+Value 0 (DC coupling), if available, should be used with care, as electrode DC offset is not removed for such a setting and could saturate the amplifier.

 Power interference filter - turns on or off the device's mains

 power interference filter.